Degrees of Iterates of Rational Maps on Normal Projective Varieties: Positivity

 The notion of positivity is relatively well understood for cycles of codimension $1$ and of dimension $1$.
 For cycles of intermediate dimension this situation is however more subtle and was only recently seriously considered (see \cite{debarre_ein_lazarsfeld_voisin}, \cite{chen_coskun}, \cite{coskun_lesieutre_ottem} and the recent series of papers by Fulger and Lehmann (\cite{fulger_lehmann_kernel}, \cite{fulger_lehmann}).

 For our purpose, we will first review the notions of pseudo-effectivity and numerically effective classes.
-Then we will focus on the strongly pliant cone, which is a cone which have the same properties as the pliant cone introduced by \cite{fulger_lehmann} but which is more suitable for stating generalized Siu's inequalities (see Section \ref{sec_siu}).
+Then we generalize the construction of the basepoint free cone introduced by \cite{fulger_lehmann} to normal projective varieties.
+This cone is suitable for stating generalized Siu's inequalities (see Section \ref{sec_siu}).